NekoSam395/NechakyuOS/README.md

 ## Who ACTUALLY is Kelly?
 ![Kelly-chan](https://cdn.discordapp.com/attachments/889898536550940702/960551292852400158/unknown.png)

-This is Kelly-chan, our mascot in this mod.
+This is Kelly-chan, the very cute mascot of this mod.